ENCODE-DCC/ptools/README.md

 * Install samtools 1.11
 * Install java runtime, for example `openjdk 11.0.8`.
 * Add scripts from directories `10xscell`, `diff`, `genome`, `pbam2bam` and `transcriptome` to `PATH`.

+Additional READMEs for running the bash scripts are provided in each folder.